webpack/webpack.js.org/src/content/configuration/externals.md

 - __commonjs2__: Similar to the above but where the export is `module.exports.default`.
 - __amd__: Similar to `commonjs` but using AMD module system.

-The following syntaxes are accepted and interepreted in various different ways.
+The following syntaxes are accepted...

 ### string